The ethical landscape of home care practice, management, and funding

 RESEARCH EXPERIENCE, RESEARCH METHODS AND TRAINING

-The project will involve both ethical and qualitative social scientific methodologies, combined such that the project can contribute to the emerging field of empirical bioethics.
-Specific methods training will be provided by the supervisors, and through exposure to appropriate courses offered in the department and wider university.
+We intend the project to involve both ethical and qualitative social scientific methodologies, combined such that the project can contribute to the emerging field of empirical bioethics.
+However, we are open to applicants who wish to take a more philosophy-driven approach.
+Specific methods training will be provided through appropriate courses offered in the department and wider university.
+The successful applicant will also benefit from participating in a new skills training programme, the Orientation into Research in Bioethics Programme, for new doctoral students at the Ethox Centre.

-A social scientist or bioethicist with training or experience in using qualitative research methods, and evidence of experience of, or an interest in, ethical questions in health and care delivery.
+A social scientist or bioethicist, ideally with training or experience in using qualitative research methods, and evidence of experience of, or an interest in, ethical questions in health and care delivery.
 Experience with, and knowledge of, social care settings will be advantageous.